KK Klik: Recent years

 Prior to 2014, the club was relegated to the Second Serbian Regional League several times and returned to the First Serbian Regional League - West.

 In the 2014–15 season, the club had to start from the beginning.
 Several experienced players were added to the junior team, and with 24 victories and only 2 defeats, they were placed in a higher rank.
 Djordje Lazovic led the team from the bench as the first coach, and Nebojsa Kaljevic, both prominent players of the club, led the team as an assistant coach.

 In the next season, in the higher rank of the competition (First Serbian Regional League - West), the 5th place was won, and in the 2016/2017 season, the team was further strengthened.
 After the 9th round, the team had 3 defeats in the championship and was far from fighting for 1st place. placement in the Second League of Serbia, followed by a series of 17 consecutive victories and placement in the Second League of Serbia after 20.
 In the first part of the season, it was led by Đorđe Lazović and the second part of the season from the bench as first coach Marko Ičelić with the help of Dr. Dragan Milivojevic.

-Everyone in the club welcomed the second league of Serbia with great enthusiasm.
-After the 2010–11 season, Miljan Marjanović returned to the club as a coach.
-In the competition of many big teams, we took the 5th place in the division with 3 more clubs, which was a huge success.
+Second league of Serbia was welcomed with great enthusiasm.
+After the 2010-11 season, Miljan Marjanović returned to the club as a coach.
+In the competition of many big teams, the club took the 5th place in the division with 3 more clubs, which was a huge success.
+The league of Serbia was welcomed with great enthusiasm.

-In the summer of 2018, Serbian basketball federation administratively returned our club to a lower rank in the First Serbian Regional League, which did not reduce the enthusiasm of everyone in the club.
+In the summer of 2018, Serbian basketball federation administratively returned the club to a lower rank in the First Serbian Regional League, which did not reduce the enthusiasm of everyone in the club.
 The work with the younger categories was additionally intensified and a competitive senior team was formed, which took the 2nd place in the league of 16 teams.